Corom/LibraryOfCorom/README.md

 9. In Visual Studio right click the WebUI project and select publish.
 You can create a new Azure Web App from Visual studio or you can do it in the Azure portal.
 This application will work well on a free app service plan, or you can use the same app service plan as your function app if you created one earlier.

+10. You can easily customize the UI by modifying the index.html to meet your needs.
+The UI is generated using the [AzSearch.js](https://github.com/Yahnoosh/AzSearch.js) library and it takes [very little code](https://github.com/Yahnoosh/AzSearch.js#basic-usage) to change what is shown in the search interface.